tsb0601/MMVP/README.md

 ### Pre-trained Model

-The Interleaved-MoF Models (Based on LLaVA-1.5 13b) will be made available very soon.
+The Interleaved-MoF Models (Based on LLaVA-1.5 13b) can be found [here](https://huggingface.co/MMVP/MoF_Models/tree/main).

 ## Benchmarks <a name="benchmark"></a>